In order to be admitted as a student for a research degree programme, an applicant shall normally:

 - A condition of admission for applicants without normal qualifications is the provision of at least two reference(s), concerning the applicant’s academic ability and fitness to conduct research.

-- Applicants wishing to pursue a PhD by presentation of previously published works are subject to the same admission protocols and procedures but in addition they must submit their First Project Review form together with their formal application.
+- Applicants wishing to pursue a PhD by published works are subject to the same admission protocols and procedures.

 - Students admitted onto the MA/MSc by Research cannot transfer to MPhil or PhD.